A World in Our Heads

 Consciousness is for planning, scenario spinning; providing a virtually infinite choice of behaviors.
 Our unlimited imaginations extend even to visions of pure fantasy that could never become real behaviors that we or anyone else could undertake.
 Think Harry Potter or the voluminous sci-fi literature…or our wistful daydreams.
 Yet on a more mundane level the accomplishments that are possible in our lifetimes are also nearly unlimited (constrained only by our physical capabilities, innate talents and social skills, or maybe just our bank accounts).
 We might imagine ourselves hoisting the Stanley Cup, (forgetting for the moment we are old and slow and never had that level of athletic talent anyway), or only making love to foreign girls (but we never hit that jackpot and bought the private Lear jet).
 Despite the occasional flights of fancy in our wildest daydreams, we also regularly envision many practical accomplishments that most of us will accomplish one day: getting educated to find a career, having a family, enjoying comfortable digs, maybe traveling a bit and giving back to others when we get older.

 All of us partake in the advancements of science daily thru the continuing rapid change and use of modern technology, and even the least theoretically minded average Jane understands electricity, gravity, the weather, some medicine and biology, even basic astronomy which would astound a citizen of any culture from any time just 100 years removed (much less a thousand), from our time here in the early 21st century.
-What the average modern world citizen knows today and takes for granted would be as Asimov predicted “indistinguishable from magic” to even a highly educated person at the turn of the century: automobiles and now electric cars, air travel, having been to the moon, unmanned missions to the planets and beyond, gravitational waves, the Higgs boson, vaccines, birth control, fracking, routine heart bypass and stent surgeries, ultrasound, MRI, antibiotics, computing, personal computers, wifi and smartphones, TV, the Net, artificial limbs, cochlear implants, statins and anti-depressants, laser surgery and barcode scanning.
+What the average modern world citizen knows today and takes for granted would be as Arthur C. Clarke predicted: “indistinguishable from magic” to even a highly educated person at the turn of the century: automobiles and now electric cars, air travel, having been to the moon, unmanned missions to the planets and beyond, gravitational waves, the Higgs boson, vaccines, birth control, fracking, routine heart bypass and stent surgeries, ultrasound, MRI, antibiotics, computing, personal computers, wifi and smartphones, TV, the Net, artificial limbs, cochlear implants, statins and anti-depressants, laser surgery and barcode scanning.
 The list goes on and on: all fueled by the continual conceptual modeling of the world going on in our heads, that allows our unlimited imaginations… and the realization of so much of it in just the past 200 years or so.

 To the Founding Fathers, Renaissance thinkers, or the medieval mind, we would truly be seen living in a world of incomparable magic.
 How a 1st century Greek or Roman or a Neolithic farmer would react is really something to ponder.
 And our animal cousins: the rat, crow, chimp, and your dog know none of this.
 The purely perceptual world of sights and smells has not changed for them or their ancestors over millions of years since the distant past because they have nothing like our conceptual-laden consciousness in which we as individual selves, aware of our own attention (as in Michael Graziano’s Attention Schema Theory) move in space and time (concepts themselves not accessible to our animal cousins) thru a world model in our heads populated with objects, animals, people, and events upon which we theorize all manner of causal processes that operate on those objects and living things in our thirst for explanations.
 This reality of vaccines and barcodes and un-observable concepts and entities like gravitational waves or the Higgs particle was first constructed as pure imagination in somebody’s head.
 We indulge our insatiable thirst for explanation in fantasy, art, and not only science, but in daily practical fixes and problem solving.